External Reviews

 All candidates are required to have evaluations from a set of external referees who are recognized experts in the candidate’s field or fields and can speak to the quality and impact of the candidate’s collective work.

-The primary focus of the external evaluation is on their research, scholarship and creative work, although it is occasionally appropriate to comment on external professional service contributions and their teaching/mentoring approaches and achievements.
+The primary focus of the external evaluation is on their research, scholarship, and creative work, although it is occasionally appropriate to comment on external professional service contributions and their teaching/mentoring approaches and achievements.

 The Faculty Handbook requires that each Local Academic Unit (LAU) develop specific guidelines with respect to the selection and use of external referees.
 As transparent leadership is a value at George Mason University, these guidelines should be made available to all faculty.
 Please note that LAUs may choose to expand on the institutional requirements and guidance outlined here.

-University Guidelines For Soliciting External Referees (Download the complete .pdf)
+University Guidelines For Soliciting External Referees

 • University guidelines require a minimum of five external review letters, although School/College minimums may be higher.